VictorScoolExper/Hard-Work-ERP-DATABASE/README.md

 # Work Hard ERP DATABASE

 ## Description
-This is a wordpress plugin with ERP and CRM functionality, this plugin can help anyone with:
+This is a Database with ERP and CRM functionality, this db can help anyone with:
 - Landscaping Business
 - Small labor intensive business
+Inside you can also find the queries.

 ## Instalation
 - Download the project
 - Unzip the project
-- Add the folder to the wp-content/plugins/ found the wordpress plugins.
+- Run MYSQL script to your database

 ## License
-Comercial License